Updated April 2022

 Visit on a weekday if possible to avoid the crowds.

-If you just want to go for a few hours, there’s a twilight ticket which is cheaper (entry after 4pm)
+If you just want to go for a few hours, there’s an after 4pm ticket which is cheaper.

 If you are looking for a cheap snack, there are delicious cheese toasties for $2 at the front of the Woolworths pavilion.